gsotti/EqualizerView/README.md

 There is some custom attributes you can adjust from the xml:
  - barColor : the equalizer bars color (default is black)
  - barAnimationDuration : (millisecs) the animation follows a pattern and the number of loops is infinite.
 To set the duration of each loop, use this attribute.
- - barCount :  count of the bars
+ - barCount :  number of the bars
+ - animationValueCount : number of values which are used for animation

 ## Activity